Smoothed analysis: Local search for combinatorial optimization

 A number of local search algorithms have bad worst-case running times but perform well in practice.

 One example is the 2-opt heuristic for the traveling salesman problem.
 It can take exponentially many iterations until it finds a locally optimal solution, although in practice the running time is subquadratic in the number of vertices.
 The approximation ratio, which is the ratio between the length of the output of the algorithm and the length of the optimal solution, tends to be good in practice but can also be bad in the theoretical worst case.

 One class of problem instances can be given by $n$ points in the box $[0,1]^d$, where their pairwise distances come from a norm.
 Already in two dimensions, the 2-opt heuristic might take exponentially many iterations until finding a local optimum.
 In this setting, one can analyze the perturbation model where the vertices $v_1,\dots,v_n$ are independently sampled according to probability distributions with probability density function $f_1,\dots,f_n : [0,1]^d \rightarrow [0,\theta]$.
 For $\theta = 1$, the points are uniformly distributed.
 When $\theta > 1$ is big, the adversary has more ability to increase the likelihood of hard problem instances.
 In this perturbation model, the expected number of iterations of the 2-opt heuristic, as well as the approximation ratios of resulting output, are bounded by polynomial functions of $n$ and $\theta$.

 Another local search algorithm for which smoothed analysis was successful is the k-means method.
 Given $n$ points in $[0,1]^d$, it is NP-hard to find a good partition into clusters with small pairwise distances between points in the same cluster.
 Lloyd's algorithm is widely used and very fast in practice, although it can take $e^{\Omega(n)}$ iterations in the worst case to find a locally optimal solution.
 However, assuming that the points have independent Gaussian distributions, each with expectation in $[0,1]^d$ and standard deviation $\sigma$, the expected number of iterations of the algorithm is bounded by a polynomial in $n$, $d$ and $\sigma$.

+Counter-examples

+There are problems that provably cannot be solved in smoothed polynomial time.
+A prominent example is Nash equilibrium (NE) computation: